 What is a stroller wagon?

 A stroller wagon is a hybrid between a traditional stroller and a wagon.
-The popular stroller wagons have features of both, like large wheels made for sand or dirt, plus comfortable seats, sun canopies, and storage.
+The popular stroller wagons have features of both, like large wheels, comfortable seats, sun canopies, and storage.

 How much do stroller wagons cost?